andrebaldo/python-vue-spa-boilerplate/README.md

 pip install requirements.txt
 ```

-And after the pip instalation finishes you can run the back end using:
+And after the pip instalation finishes you can run the backend using:

 ```
 python app.py